Explore

 Created during the Second World War, the SAS operated behind enemy lines in North Africa and Europe.
 Today, its highly trained men are renowned for their skills in covert surveillance, close-combat fighting and hostage rescue.

 The regiment or corps is the key administrative component of the British Army.
 Each has its own history, traditions and insignia.
-To its soldiers, the regiment is a military family that provides comradeship and a unique identity.
+To its soldiers, the regiment is a military family that provides comradeship and a distinct identity.

 Do you know your brigades from your battalions?
 Learn more about the organisation of the British Army and the tactical formations it has deployed on campaign.